inodb/blog-inopm/content/notebooks/papers.rst

 - POG size from a minimum of 3 proteins from 3 distinct viruses up to 673 proteins from 378 virus.
 Most of the POGs are small with with a median size of 5 proteins from 5 viruses
-- no POG found in more than 37% of the 1,027 virus genomes
+- no POG found in more than 37% of the 1,027 virus genomes.
+Only 1% of the POGs are shared by more than a fifth of the genomes.
+Most distant connections by different genes, e.g. ssDNA Microviridae and Inoviridae share a single different POG with dsDNA viruses
+- *Functional classification of POGs* Substantial fraction including 10 of the top 100 larges POGs are completely uncharacterized.
+- *Taxon signature gens* In file S5.
+Top-quality POG signatures in Table 1.

 Personal Notes
 - *Bacillus* phage G, largest known phage genome - Two methods of viral